mermaid-js/mermaid/docs/n00b-gettingStarted.md

   </div>
 </body>
 ```
+(take note that every mermaid chart/graph/diagram, has to have separate `<div>` tags.)

-3. When initializing mermaid using `mermaid.initialize()`, mermaid takes all the `<div class="mermaid">` tags it can find in the html body and starts to render them one by one.
+# c.
+When initializing mermaid using `mermaid.initialize()`, mermaid takes all the `<div class="mermaid">` tags it can find in the html body and starts to render them one by one.
 This is done like so:

 ```
 <body>